 A new kind of bullet, known as the "narcotic bullet," is now being experimented with.
-A minute particle of morphia is used, and the drug carried in tiny wells in the steel ket of the regulation army bullet. ' inventor claims that it in no way terfores with the effectiveness of the missile.
-The slight indentation in the steel jacket causes no splintering when it comes in contact with the bone, and no deleterious effects will follow the

-The soldier receiving a slight fiesh wound from the new bullet fights no more that day; he calmly stretches himself on the ground and goes to sleep.
-The man receiving a serious wound suffers no agony, as the nar-
+A minute particle of morphia is used, and the drug is carried in tiny wells in the steel jac ket of the regulation army bullet.
+The inventor claims that it in no way in-terferes with the effectiveness of the missile.
+The slight indentation in the steel jacket causes no splintering when it comes in contact with the bone, and no deleterious effects will follow the unique administration of the drug.
+The soldier receiving a slight flesh wound from the new bullet fights no more that day; he calmly stretches The man receiving a serious wound suffers no agony, as the nar-cotic from the bullet is absorbed by pain before he reaches the hospital.